TenArson/WuWaOverlayElectron/README.md

 The overlay works even on borderless fullscreen games.

 This is a local-only tool, no server or data collection.

+⚠️ USE AT YOUR OWN RISK I AM NOT RESPONSIBLE FOR ANY KIND OF PUNISHEMENT FROM THE GAME ⚠️ the overlay should be safe from any form of sanctions but i have to disclose it because i do not know the rules for this kind of things

 I don’t plan on updating it unless its broken, so just have fun with this little project!